fatipardo/PDBClean-0.0.2/README.md

 ## Installation

 We recommend installing PDBClean inside a virtual environment.
 We provide an `environment.yml` with the libraries you will need.
-Additionally, Anaconda is a recommended prerequisite before utilizing PDBClean, and we provide our tutorial as jupyter notebooks.
-We have tested the installation on MacOS.
+We have tested the installation on MacOS with intel processors.
+Ensuring you have the pre-requisites will facilitate the installation process!

+### Pre-requisites

+- Xcode including Command Line tools
+- Anaconda
+- Create SSH Key and link it to your GitHub account
+- Jupyter notebook

+### Installation steps

 1. Download PDBClean from GitHub and install environment from YML file